webqit/quantum-js/README.md

 })();
 ```

-...or we could map those changes to an object to use the Observer API there:
+...and, where necessary, we could next map those changes to an object to use the Observer API there:

 ```js
 (function** () {